vttilv/moon-dev-ai-agents/README.md

 - tx agent (`tx_agent.py`): watches transactions made by my copy list and then prints them out with an optional auto tab open
 - solana agent (`solana_agent.py`): looks at the sniper agent and the tx agent in order to select which memes may be interesting
 - million agent (`million_agent.py`): uses million context window from gemini to pull in a knowledge base
+- tiktok agent (`tiktok_agent.py`): scrolls tiktok and gets screenshots of the video + comments to extract consumer data in order to feed into algos. sometimes called social arbitrage

 **⚠️ IMPORTANT: This is an experimental project.
 There are NO guarantees of profitability.
 Trading involves substantial risk of loss.**